abhi-mish/YTExplorer/README.md

 This is a WinForms shell that exercises the capabilities exposed by the snakx/YouTubeApiSharp lib (https://github.com/snakx/YouTubeApiSharp).

+V2: Playlist support and download all for channels + playlists.
 v1: Explore a channel and download as audio/video.

 <img width="404" alt="1" src="https://user-images.githubusercontent.com/96494625/146991781-c9da4972-9455-4079-aae2-ded902fe682d.PNG">